joandong2/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 I would use binary search for this problem:

-1. Find F which is the floor where eggs broken will be minimized when dropped
+1. Find F which is the floor where eggs broken will be minimized when dropped.
-2. Anything higher or equal to F will results to higher eggs broken when thrown off
+2. Anything higher or equal to F will results to higher eggs broken when thrown off, best case to check first in the middle floor.
-3. Throw the eggs and check the no. of eggs broken
+3. Throw the eggs and check the no. of eggs broken.
-4. If results are high, split the floor into halves again but the highest floor would become our previous middle floor - 1, then check again
+4. If results are high, split the floor into halves but the highest floor would become our previous middle floor - 1, then check.
-5. If results are still high, split the floor again, and check again the middle floor
+   -If result is high, do step #4 again and check again the middle floor.
-    - If high, do #4
+   -If result is low, split the floors into halves, and move the starting point to the previous middle + 1 then check.
-    - If low, split the floors into halves, and move the starting point to the previous middle + 1 then check
+5. Repeat step #4 until we reach the value of F

-I think since we are looping the N, and dividing it into halves in each iteration, time complexity would be O(log n).
+I think the time complexity would be O(log n), since we are looping the N, and dividing it into halves in each iteration.